dabney/FrontEndNanoP5/README.md

 # Farmers' Market Finder
-A tool for finding nearby farmers' markets using the US Dept. of Agriculture's Farmers' Map API.
-When available, photos retrieved from Flickr using the Flickr search API will be displayed alongside detailed information about each market in the market's infowindow.
+A tool for exploring nearby farmers' markets using the US Dept. of Agriculture's Farmers' Market API and the Flickr photo search API.

 To run the app, go to http://dabney.github.io/FrontEndNanoP5/build.